 - The WooCommerce plugin – Free

-- A web host – From $3 to hundreds of dollars per month.
+- A web host – From $3 to hundreds of dollars per month (we recommend SiteGround or WP Engine).
 It's likely a small website would be fine with a $5 to $10 per month shared hosting plan.
 But as you scale up you probably need a VPS or dedicated server.
 Those cost more.

 - A WooCommerce theme – Free to roughly $200.
 I personally wouldn't pay anything more than $100 for a theme.
 There are plenty of $50 to $100 themes that work great.
 Remember, this is a one-time cost.